Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Introduction

 \textbf{(2) Microarchitecture} (\secref{sec:design}).
-We propose a new design that (1) communicates compressed branch traces to the processor, and (2) uses branch traces for fetch redirections and avoids accessing and updating the branch predictor.
+We propose a new processor design that (1) communicates compressed branch traces to the processor, and (2) uses branch traces for fetch redirections while avoiding accessing and updating the branch predictor.
 We add a small, new component to the frontend, called the \BtUnit{} (\BTU{}), that efficiently stores and decompresses dynamic branch information.

-In addition, we provide a formal security analysis to express \name{}'s security guarantees (\secref{sec:formal-analysis}).
-We build our formalization on top of hardware-software contracts~\cite{guarnieri2021hardware} and prove security for a contract that only leaks constant-time observations in a sequential execution model.
-Our main intuition is to design new hardware with a strong contract in mind and then optimize the design for high efficiency.
-We demonstrate that the combination of our key insights from cryptographic programs and trace compression enables efficient implementation of \name{}'s semantics.
+Additionally, we provide a detailed security analysis and discussion on how to deploy \name{} in conjunction with other defenses for a comprehensive Spectre mitigation (\secref{sec:security-analysis}). \name{} guarantees sequential execution for cryptographic programs that adhere to a constant-time policy and can be easily integrated with other solutions that block Spectre attacks that violate software isolation (i.e., provide secure speculation for a sandboxing policy~\cite{guarnieri2021hardware}).

-The main contributions of \name{} are as follows: \begin{itemize}[leftmargin=0.5cm] \item Mitigating control flow based misspeculation in cryptographic code, while improving performance by \ourPerf{} compared to an unprotected out-of-order processor; \item A branch trace compression technique, inspired by DNA sequencing methods, that significantly compresses traces; \item An efficient design of \name{} that communicates branch traces with the hardware and enforces branch directions of a sequential contract; \item Providing a formal security analysis and proving \name{}'s security for a constant-time sequential contract. \end{itemize}
+The main contributions of \name{} are as follows: \begin{itemize}[leftmargin=0.5cm] \item Introducing a novel recording-and-replaying mechanism to strictly enforce sequential execution for constant-time cryptographic programs; \item Performing a detailed branch analysis and trace compression technique, inspired by DNA sequencing methods, that significantly compresses branch traces; \item Proposing an efficient design of \name{} that communicates branch traces with the hardware and enforces branch directions of a sequential execution model; \item Achieving a \ourPerf{} speedup over an unsafe baseline processor—delivering performance gains instead of slowdowns—while reducing power consumption by \ourPower{} and incurring only a \ourArea{} area overhead. \end{itemize}